Gaius Terentius Varro: Consulship

 Varro and his colleague, Lucius Aemilius Paullus, assumed the consulship two years after the outbreak of the Second Punic War and the year after the dictator Quintus Fabius Maximus Verrucosus had earned the epithet cunctator (delayer) by refusing to engage Hannibal's army in pitched battle.
-Varro and Paullus, though, took the rare step of combining the two consular armies, which each would normally lead separately, into an 85,000-strong force to face Hannibal.
+Varro and Paullus, however, took the rare step of combining the two consular armies, which each would normally lead separately, into an 85,000-strong force to face Hannibal.
 As was customary in such situations, the two consuls took charge of the force on alternating days.

 The two armies met at Cannae where the inexperienced Varro, using his day in command, pressed Paullus to attack while ordering a short battle line.
 Hannibal enveloped the Roman force and inflicted huge losses.
 Paullus was killed in the battle while Varro escaped to Venusia with around 4,500 surviving troops.
 On receiving word that larger Roman forces were at Canusium, he marched the survivors to join them, creating a force of roughly equal size to a standard consular army.

 Varro was recalled to a Rome overrun by a state of panic.
 On arrival, he was greeted by a crowd who thanked him for not "despairing of the state" and taking his own life, thereby visibly choosing to fight on.
 While there, he facilitated the appointment of Marcus Junius Pera as dictator to settle the immediate disaster.
 Varro then returned to the command of his troops, taking up positions at Apulia.

 Later in the year, he was again recalled to Rome to appoint Marcus Fabius Buteo as a second dictator, specifically for the purpose of promoting senators to replace those killed at Cannae.

-215 to 207 BC
+215 to 207 BCE

-Varro was prorogued in his position for the year 215 BC, maintaining command of the force he had consolidated at Apulia, before being sent to Picenum to levy new soldiers and guard the region.
+Varro was prorogued in his position for the year 215 BCE, maintaining command of the force he had consolidated at Apulia, before being sent to Picenum to levy new soldiers and guard the region.

-He, along with all the other generals still serving around Italy, was prorogued again for the year 214 BC.
+Varro, along with all the other generals still serving around Italy, was prorogued again for the year 214 BCE.
 He received one of the 18 legions enrolled that year to carry out his duties.
 He was prorogued again and kept the legion in Picenum for the next year.

 After leaving Picenum, Varro was next recorded as being a Propraetor, a citizen imbued with the authority of a praetor, charged with subduing a potential rebellion in the Etrurian town of Arretium.
 After securing 120 hostages from the town, Varro informed the Roman senate that the unrest was still not quelled.
 He was sent back with a legion to garrison Arretium.
-He stayed in his command of Etruria for the year 207 BC, receiving a second legion from the Senate.
+He stayed in his command of Etruria for the year 207 BCE, receiving a second legion from the Senate.